Restrictions on CivicSpark Fellow Activities

 Prohibited activities:

-Federal guidelines further restrict certain activities, which cannot be engaged in by CivicSpark Fellows or Supervisors while charging time to the AmeriCorps program, accumulating service or training hours, or otherwise performing activities supported by the AmeriCorps program.
+Federal guidelines further restrict certain activities, which cannot be engaged in by CivicSpark Fellows or Site Supervisors while charging time to the AmeriCorps program, accumulating service or training hours, or otherwise performing activities supported by the AmeriCorps program.
 In addition to only working on contracted performance measure service activities, the following activities are prohibited (see 45 CFR § 2520.65):

 1. Attempting to influence legislation;